ZachCortez/converso/README.md

 - **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers, making it ideal for building large-scale applications.

-* **[Vapi](https://docs.vapi.ai/quickstart)** is a developer-centric voice AI platform that enables the creation of conversational voice agents with low-latency voice interactions, speech-to-text, and text-to-speech capabilities.
+* **[Vapi](https://jsm.dev/converso-vapi)** is a developer-centric voice AI platform that enables the creation of conversational voice agents with low-latency voice interactions, speech-to-text, and text-to-speech capabilities.
 It supports multilingual conversations, customizable voices, and seamless integration with various AI models and tools.

+- **[Zod](https://zod.dev/)** is a TypeScript-first schema validation library that provides a simple and expressive way to define and validate data structures.
+Zod ensures data integrity by catching errors early during development.

 ## <a name="features">🔋 Features</a>